diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/opencalphad.md

 These lines ensure that `gnuplot` uses the `X11` window system instead of the `Qt` library which is not embedded in the container.

-In most of the examples scripts, the `@&` keyword is used at multiple places to pause the execution until a key is pressed.
+In most of the example scripts, the `@&` keyword is used at multiple places to pause the execution until a key is pressed.
 These commands can be safely deleted for convenience when they are not placed between two plots.
-Else, when they do separate plots, these pauses should not be deleted as doing so would make `gnuplot` display the same diagram twice in a row.
+Otherwise, when they do separate plots, these pauses should not be deleted as doing so would make `gnuplot` display the same diagram twice in a row.

 Similarly, the `set inter` command at the end of an OpenCalphad script is responsible for triggering the interactive shell at the end of the script execution.
 Deleting this command makes the executable exit with an error at the end of a script.